josefluge/josefluge/README.md

 Hi there 👋

 - 🔭 I’m currently working on a project as fullstack software developer for managing construction projects.
-- 🌱 I’m currently learning more on software architecture and message brokers while studying MiM (Master in Management) at TUM in Munich
+- 🌱 I’m currently learning more on software architecture and message brokers while studying MiM (Master in Management) at TUM in Munich.
-<-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with best practices in testing regarding Django and Python in general.
-- 💬 Ask me about anything related on Frontend programming in Typescript and Backend design regarding Django
+- 💬 Ask me about anything related on Frontend programming in Typescript and Backend design regarding Django.
-- 📫 How to reach me: write me on LinkedIn or contact me via email
+- 📫 How to reach me: write me on LinkedIn or contact me via email.

 ---